HG6209-ntu/HG6209-ntu.github.io/src/environment-setup.md

 except for the editor, which may say "vim".
 Choose "Visual Studio Code" instead.

-Go to [Github](https://github.com) and sign up for a free account with your email address.
-The email will be necessary for pushing changes to your Github Classroom assignments.
+If you haven't already done so, go to [Github](https://github.com) and sign up for a free account with your email address.
+The email will be necessary for pushing changes to your assignments.
 Set up credentials on your local machine after installing Git with the commands below (replace `USERNAME` with your Github username, and `NAME@EMAIL.com` with your Github email address):

 ```{.bash .terminal}
 git config --global user.name "USERNAME"